 For around the same price as a single can of soup that feeds one, you can cook up a big batch of tasty soup to feed the whole family for days!
 Soup is ideal for using up whatever is lingering in the vegetable drawer, such as carrots, cauliflower, squash, zucchini and leafy greens.
 Once cooked you can always freeze batches of soup for later too, significantly reducing your food waste!

-Add in dried beans, lentils or chickpeas that have soaked overnight and soon you will have a hearty, healthy homemade soup high in fibre, protein, vitamins, and minerals.
+Add in dried beans, lentils or chickpeas that have soaked overnight and soon you will have a hearty, healthy homemade soup high in fiber, protein, vitamins, and minerals.
 Just be sure to cook the legumes or pulses for the right amount of time.

 Lower in Sodium

 It can be a shock to see how much sodium is in an average can of store-bought or deli soup.
-Skip the sodium and support healthy blood pressure by making soup at home.
+Skip the sodium and support healthy blood pressure already within the normal range by making soup at home.
 Using a low-sodium stock, or even a salt-free homemade stock, you can skip the extra sodium found in most pre-made soups.
 Another benefit of making your stock is knowing that it’s suitable for the whole family, even infants and those with high blood pressure who need to limit sodium intake.

 No Added Sugar